 BT Infinity prices and installation

 As fibre starts to become the norm, and competition steps up, prices are falling accordingly.
-Consumer prices start from as little as £15 per month (plus standard phone line rental) and that will include your router (the well regarded BT Home Hub) and low cost connection/installation (you will need an engineer to come out, but the extra cost is minimal).
+Consumer prices start from around £38 (including line rental) and that will include your router (the well regarded BT Home Hub) and low cost connection/installation (you will need an engineer to come out, but the extra cost is minimal).

 After its acquisition of the old ESPN channels, including more than 30 Premier League games next season, you'll now also enjoy BT Sport - not to mention added extras such as unlimited Wi-Fi and a host of virus and family/child protection software extras.

 BT Infinity for Business is also available, bringing superfast access to your company from as little as £30 per month (plus line rental).
 As well as 100GB of data allowance per month on even the cheapest broadband package, you'll also enjoy all the extras you expect from a business broadband deal (static IP address, top level tech support etc).

 Is BT fibre optic broadband in my area?